Design Technology

 Impact

-The impact of our design & technology is measured through our monitoring cycle, which includes book looks where applicable, digital evidence, learning walks, pupil voice and planning scrutiny.
-Upon review, action points are discussed and agreed with individual teachers to implement.
+The impact of our design & technology is measured through our monitoring cycle, which includes book looks where applicable, digital evidence on Tapestry, pupil voice and monitoring progress.
+Upon review, action points are discussed and communicated.
 We assess and track design & technology against skills and knowledge which are differentiated for each year group.
-Through these actions all stakeholders are aware of progression and next steps for individuals and cohorts.

 The intended impact of our Design & Technology curriculum is outlined below: